The Montagu review: Watch your food being cooked in this bustling, upmarket restaurant

 - The Montagu, Hyatt Regency London – The Churchill, 30 Portman Square, Marylebone, W1H 7BH.
 Nearest tube: Marble Arch or Bond Street.
 For more information and bookings, visit The Churchill website.

 To read Metro Girl’s other restaurant and pub reviews, click here

-Posted on 23 November 2013, in Grub, London and tagged eating, Hyatt Regency London The Churchill, london, Marylebone, restaurants, The Montagu.
+Posted on 23 Nov 2013, in Grub, London and tagged eating, London, Marylebone.
 Bookmark the permalink.
 Comments Off on The Montagu review: Watch your food being cooked in this bustling, upmarket restaurant.